 Has it always been so easy to wake up before the break of day?
 Am I always so eager?
-Well, no. Building the habit of this spiritual discipline has taken a long time.
+Well, no. Building the habit of daily devotions is a spiritual discipline that has taken a long time.
 There are days when crucifying my fleshly desires is easier than others, but I want to highlight the joy that comes from my relationship with God.

 No, I haven’t always felt the need or desire to crack my Bible open for study on a regular basis, but after I understood selfless love for the first time, a new hunger drove me to seeking Him.
 Since then I have had my hunger filled, and I want to stay clinging to the vine.

 Abide in me, and I in you.
-John 15:4a ESV
+John 15:4a NASB

-4 Decisions to Solidify a God Time Habit
+4 Decisions to Solidify a Habit for Daily Devotions

 How many times have you missed an appointment to the doctor’s office or job interview?
 Probably not many.
 Why?
 Because an important meeting has a set time.
 Do that with God.
 He’s always going to be there.
 Will you show up?
 Making an early appointment might work best before other things in your day come up.
 I’ve missed some of those appointments, but I like to “reschedule” for later in the day.
 If you have to do that, God gives grace.

-Some days the plan may need to be adjusted to fit your schedule.
-One caveat is that I have found it easy to slip into excuses when the need to adjust arises, and didn’t make my God Time priority.
+Some days the plan to establish your daily devotions may need to be adjusted to fit your schedule.
+One caveat is that I have found it easy to slip into excuses when the need to adjust arises and didn’t make my Daily Time priority.
 Yet God isn’t standing over us with a whip if we mess up.
 We are still righteous in His sight.
 Give yourself grace, and keep moving forward!

 What is your favorite time and place to meet with God (outside of a church service)?
-What materials do you like to use?
+Do you have certain materials that you like to use?
 What Bible study are you going through?
 Share and encourage others!